DeterminateSystems/bootspec-secureboot/rfc.md

     "loglevel=4"
   ],

-	# Kernel version for display
+	# Kernel version for display purposes only
   "kernelVersion": "5.12.19-zen2",

   # The version of the system, known  as `config.system.nixos.label`